Home » SEO » How Hidden Content Impacts SEO

 Ironically, one way of presenting content is through the use of “hidden” content.

 While content isn’t actually hidden, it may not be initially presented to the user.
-Hidden content is found in a few different ways, including expandable or collapsable content areas or through the use of navigable tabs within the body section of a page.
+Hidden content is found in a few different ways, including expandable or collapsible content areas or through the use of navigable tabs within the body section of a page.

 Hidden Content & SEO